tamiowunari/mooviego/README.md

 # mooviego
 This is an api project.
 It has a nice UI kinda like the google search UI.It searches for and returns information about a particular movie the user types in.
+This was built with python, flask and javascript.